-To manage forests in ways that protect and promote biological diversity, including animal and plant species, wildlife habitats, and ecological or natural community types.
+To manage forests in ways that protect and promote biological diversity, including animal and plant species, wildlife habitats, ecologically important species and native forest cover types.

 5. Aesthetics and Recreation

 To manage the visual impacts of forest operations, and to provide recreational opportunities for the public.